Predictive Analytics Solutions

 Defining Predictive Analytics in Healthcare

-Predictive analytics is rapidly becoming one of the most-discussed, perhaps most-hyped topic in healthcare analytics.
+Predictive analytics and machine learning in healthcare are rapidly becoming some of the most-discussed, perhaps most-hyped topics in healthcare analytics.
 Machine learning is a well-studied discipline with a long history of success in many industries.
-Healthcare can learn valuable lessons from this previous success to jumpstart the utility of predictive analytics for improving patient care, chronic disease management, hospital administration and supply chain efficiencies.
-The opportunity that currently exists for health care systems is to define what “predictive analytics” means to them and how can it be used most effectively to make improvements within their system.
+Healthcare can learn valuable lessons from this previous success to jumpstart the utility of predictive analytics for improving patient care, chronic disease management, hospital administration, and supply chain efficiencies.
+The opportunity that currently exists for healthcare systems is to define what “predictive analytics” means to them and how can it be used most effectively to make improvements.

 However, predictions made solely for the sake of making a prediction are a waste of time and money.
 In healthcare and other industries, prediction is most useful when that knowledge can be transferred into action.
 The willingness to intervene is the key to harnessing the power of historical and real-time data.
 Importantly, to best gauge efficacy and value, both the predictor and the intervention must be integrated within the same system and workflow where the trend occurs.